-At 6’ 4” tall and slightly more than 200 pounds, Robert Rutherford McCormick was an imposing figure in life, literally as well as figuratively.
+Robert Rutherford McCormick was an imposing figure in life, literally as well as figuratively.
 His legacy is more imposing still.
 This scion of a wealthy and prominent Chicago family, the grandson of Chicago Tribune publisher Joseph Medill, developed at an early age a powerful set of beliefs and a deep affection for his hometown that would benefit its citizens for decades to come.

 “The Colonel,” a rank he earned in World War I and a nickname retained well after the battles ended, had many roles in his life, including public servant, citizen soldier, philanthropist, and staunch defender of the First Amendment, especially the freedom of press.
 His civic leadership helped transform Chicago into one of the world’s greatest cities.

 McCormick became president of the Chicago Tribune in 1911, a position he held until his death in 1955, and one that provided a platform for expressing his strongly held beliefs about citizenship, community service, education, and journalism – beliefs that would become the cornerstone of the foundation bearing his name.
 Two years prior to his death, McCormick drafted the guidelines for his own charitable trust dedicated to the people of Chicago and Illinois, which operates today as the Robert R. McCormick Foundation.